Published by Bookouture on November 26 2018

 We venture through this book with a mixture of then and now chapters, always shown through Lauren’s eyes.
 Her life with Hannah when they were younger and their friends, Natalie, Sophie, Nicole and Yasmin.
 Then Lauren’s life as an adult without Hannah.
 We meet Lauren when it is the 10th anniversary of Hannah’s death, as she travels home to Hitchin when the crazy happens.

 I surprised myself here, near the end of the book knowing this was a psychological thriller, it made me get something in my eyes.
 The secrets when they were uncovered were heartbreaking and the group of girls left behind had to learn to understand and deal with it

 I was speeding my way through this book quickly, I had to know what was going on.
 It was like being on a speeding train, next stop crazy town, screaming with excitement and frustration because you just did not know what revelation, if any, was about to be dropped!
 Initially, I thought that Hannah and Lauren’s friendship was toxic, they may call each other sissy but Hannah was so overbearing and controlling of Lauren.
 However, I think I may be slightly wavering on my thinking.

 This is so much more of a character-driven thriller, in the respect that yes someone is sending the messages to all the girls and yes you are dying to know who is sending them, but the story focuses on the secrets they have all kept.
 The guilt they feel and the hopelessness of what it was like as a teenager without the ability to control the world around them.

-Thanks to Emma at Bloodhound Books for the tour invite and the author for a copy of the book in return for my honest and unbiased review
+Thanks to Sarah at Bloodhound Books for the tour invite and the author for a copy of the book in return for my honest and unbiased review

 Reading this book contributed to these challenges: